jianai1220/jianai1220/README.md

 ### ><i>Basic Information</i>
-*📍 Kuala Lumpur, Malaysia
+* 📍 Kuala Lumpur, Malaysia
-*🏫 Y1 Student of BACHELOR OF COMPUTER SCIENCE  (GRAPHICS AND MULTIMEDIA SOFTWARE) WITH HONOURS in UNIVERSITI TEKNOLOGI MALAYSIA
+* 🏫 Y1 Student of Bachelor of Computer Science (Graphics and Multimedia Software) with Honours in Universiti Teknologi Malaysia
-*💭 Likes to write, read and draw.
+* 💭 Likes to write, read and draw.
 Sings occasionally.
-*👩‍💻 Coding is my passion.
+* 👩‍💻 Coding is my passion.

 ### ><i>Languages</i>